BryanAbuchery/16S-rRNA-End-to-End-Analysis/README.md

 # 16S-Qiime2-2020.8-E2E-
-Qiime2 is one of the latest tools used in 16S RNA analysis.
+Qiime2 is one of the latest tools used in 16S End to End RNA analysis.
 The current Qiime2 supports End to End 16S RNA analysis, among other analyses.

 ## 16S RNA